Presentations, seminars and group work

 - Play with pens, notes, clothes, your fingers or your hair while talking.

-- Get diverted into a discussion with a single member of the audience during or after the presentation.
+- Get diverted into a discussion with a single member of the audience during the presentation or in the Q&A section.

 |Did I engage the audience from the beginning of my talk?||1 2 3 4 5|